Mohammadjamiu/tahugo_updated/content/how-to-tech/difference-between-chatgpt-and-chatgpt-plus.md

 title: Differences between ChatGPT and ChatGPT Plus
 slug: difference between chatgpt and chatgpt plus
 postdate: May 24, 2023
+keywords:
+  - chatgpt vs chatgpt plus
+  - difference between chatgpt and chatgpt plus
+  - what is the difference between chatgpt and chatgpt plus
+  - chatgpt plus vs normal
+  - compare chatgpt and chatgpt plus
 description: ChatGPT and ChatGPT Plus are two versions of OpenAI's language model.
 While ChatGPT is free, ChatGPT Plus offers enhanced features and benefits at a subscription cost of $20/month.
 With a larger model size, access